 26. Health Professional Regulatory Board

 We may disclose your health information to a health professional regulatory board.

 27. Other Disclosures Required or Permitted by Law

 We will disclose protected health information about a resident when otherwise required or permitted by law.

 You have the following rights with respect to your protected health information.
 To exercise these rights, contact us at the following address: Splendido, 13500 N. Rancho Vistoso, Tucson, AZ 87555.
-Attn: Experience Director.
+Attn: Executive Director.

 You have the right to inspect and copy your health records maintained by us.
 This includes the right to have electronic records made available in electronic format to you or to someone whom you designate.
 In certain limited circumstances, we may deny your request as permitted by law.
 However, you may be given an opportunity to have such denial reviewed by an independent licensed health care professional.

 You have the right to request an amendment to your health records maintained by us.
 If your request for an amendment is denied, you will receive a written denial, including the reasons for such denial, and an opportunity to submit a written statement disagreeing with the denial.

 3. Right to Request Special Privacy Protections